PATRICIA DE LEON | Beauty and Perseverance, with a touch of Lipstick

 What was your experience in the movie Fight for Freedom concerning the issue of immigration?

 I like to make movies that have a message.
 I made this film because I had lived that experience.
 I was also an immigrant as my character in the film; I arrived in the United States with a suitcase in one hand with enough clothing to do a casting and a dictionary in the other hand because I didn’t know how to speak English!
-I crashed at the director Terry Torch’s couch who kindly offered it to me while I settled in the US, and then I never returned to Panamá.
+I crashed on the director Terry Torch’s couch who kindly offered it to me while I settled in the US, and then I never returned to Panamá.

 In what discipline do you most prefer to work in: telenovelas from Latin America such as “Corazón Apasionado”, the TV series from the United States “Lincoln Heights”, or cinema?